tdefa/autofish-img-analysis/README.md

 ### Installation

-Fisrt create a conda environnement with the required package:
+Fisrt create a conda environnement with the required packages:

 ```bash
 conda env create --file autofish_analysis.yml
 ```
-to create an environnement with  the exhaustive list of package to install

-The package is not yet on PyPI,
+The package is not yet on PyPI.
-Clone this repository on use: ```bash pip install -e . ```
+Clone this repository and use: ```bash pip install -e . ```